tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ```

 If you are working on a project that uses Node, remark will look for the
 `remarkConfig` key in your projects `package.json` file.
-I've not use this yet,
+Not sure how the
-but will update this blog if I ever do.
+cascade handles this.

 If you have a Node project that uses `remark` for linting as part of its testing
 or CI setup, ALE will pick up the local installation and configuration and use